dviejo/3d-Models/copter/README.md

 My idea is to make this project fully parameterizable: the number of arms, size for the body, battery compartment and so on.

-## Current Status: Design Phase
+## Current Status: Moved

-* Copter arm is almost finished
-* Copter body design will start soon
+This project has been moved to [https://github.com/dviejo/openMultiCopter](https://github.com/dviejo/openMultiCopter)